opentelekomcloud-infra/zuul/doc/source/developer/zookeeper.rst

    about the node (mostly supplied by the provider).
 It also holds enough information to get the endpoint responsible for the node.

+.. path:: zuul/nodes/nodes/<node uuid>/snapshot
+   :type: ProviderNodeSnapshot

+   Information about a provider node snapshot.
+The launcher locks the companion snapshot-lock znode and updates this znode while the executor continues to hold the lock on the main node's znode.

+.. path:: zuul/nodes/nodes/<node uuid>/snapshot-lock

+   The lock for the snapshot child znode.

 .. path:: zuul/nodes/locks/<node uuid>

    A lock for the new-style node.
 Launchers or executors will hold